Ro-ya-cv4Africa/Roya-CV4Africa-Community/README.md

 Check the full calender for the events/meetings [here](https://calendar.google.com/calendar/u/2?cid=cm95YS5jdjRhZnJpY2FAZ21haWwuY29t).

-*Thanks to the calligraphy artist that helped create the Ro'ya word in the shape of Africa.*
+*Thanks to Ismaila and the calligraphy artist that helped create our logo.*

 # Our Mission